Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Simulation studies

 For the estimation, we specify the linear predictor $\eta_{ij} = \bx_{ij}^\top \bbeta + \bz_{ij}^\top \bsu$, where $\bx_{ij} = (1, x_{ij})^\top$ is a covariate vector and $\bz_{ij}$ is a $d \times 1$ selection vector associated to the $j$th group, whose $j$th entry is equal to $1$ and all the others are $0$.
-The prior distributions of $\bbeta, \bsu, \sigma_\veps^2, \sigma_u^2$ are specified as in \eqref{eq:prior}, where $\sigma_\beta^2 = 10^4$, $A_\veps = A_u = 2.0001$ and $B_\veps = B_u = 1.0001$.
-These correspond to Inverse-Gamma distributions having $\E(\sigma_\veps^2) = \E(\sigma_u^2) = 1$ and $\Var(\sigma_\veps^2) = \Var(\sigma_u^2) = 10^3$.
+The prior distributions of $\bbeta, \bsu, \sigma_u^2$ are specified as in \eqref{eq:model}, where $\sigma_\beta^2 = 10^4$, $A_u = 2.0001$ and $B_u = 1.0001$.
+These correspond to Inverse-Gamma distributions having $\E(\sigma_u^2) = 1$ and $\Var(\sigma_u^2) = 10^3$.

-In the heteroscedastic data setting, we estimate quantile and expectile regression models with $\tau = 0.9$; In the $t$-distributed data setting, we estimate a support vector regression model with $\eps = 0.05$; in the Bernoulli data setting, we estimate support vector classification and logistic models.
+In the heteroscedastic data setting, we estimate a quantile model with $\tau = 0.9$; in the $t$-distributed data setting, we estimate a support vector regression model with $\eps = 0.05$; while in the Bernoulli data setting, we estimate support vector classification.